-- 1. Identification of facilities that are required to report chemical inventories to the TERC - 2.
-Identification of routes likely to be used for transportation of extremely hazardous substances identified in 40 CFR Part 355 Appendix A, and its successor regulation. - 3.
-Identification of additional facilities contributing or subjected to additional risk due to their proximity to facilities that are subject to the requirements of this Ordinance. - 4.
-Methods and procedures to be followed by facility owners and operators and local emergency response and medical personnel to respond to any release. - 5.
-Identification of the Director of the Tribal Emergency Management program, including all appropriate contact information including after-hour and emergency contact information.
+- I. Identification of facilities that are required to report chemical inventories to the TERC - Identification of routes likely to be used for transportation of extremely hazardous substances identified in 40 CFR Part 355 Appendix A, and its successor regulation. - Identification of additional facilities contributing or subjected to additional risk due to their proximity to facilities that are subject to the requirements of this Ordinance. - 4.
+Methods and procedures to be followed by facility owners and operators and local emergency response and medical personnel to respond to any release.